 Compile sources into a knowledge graph with nodes, edges, provenance tracking, and auto-generated Markdown wiki pages.

-Init, ingest, inbox import, compile, query, lint, watch, MCP, and graph serve - all from the command line.
+Init, ingest, inbox import, compile, query, tasks, retrieval, explore, lint, watch, MCP, and graph serve - all from the command line.

-Auto-install rules for Claude, Cursor, and Codex, or expose the vault directly through MCP for compatible clients.
+Auto-install rules for Claude, Cursor, and Codex, record task ledgers, or expose the vault directly through MCP for compatible clients.

 Works with

-Install the CLI and start compiling knowledge in minutes.
+Download the desktop app or install the open-source CLI and start compiling your RAG knowledge base, knowledge graph, and AI second brain.
 No API keys required to get started.